clemensvonschwerin/presto/docs/src/main/sphinx/connector/hive-s3.rst

 ``hive.s3.security-mapping.config-file``                The JSON configuration file containing security mappings.
 ``hive.s3.security-mapping.config-uri``                 The URI to fetch the security mappings from (via REST).
 ``hive.s3.security-mapping.json-pointer``               A JSON pointer (RFC 6901) to mappings inside the JSON from either
                                                         the config file or the config URI.
-The root ("/") by default.
+The whole document ("") by default.

 ``hive.s3.security-mapping.iam-role-credential-name``   The name of the *extra credential* used to provide the IAM role.